RinusW/WiPy/AiCWebserver/README.md

 value of the input element.
 That value is then imposed to the other element.
 The necessary javascript is in the header section of the webpage.

 A standard GET request to the server will result in the server sending the AiCwebpage.htm html file.
 This file should be located in the default directory.
+The html file uses HTML5 elements, so you need a modern browser to display the html in a correct way.
+Both Chrome and Firefox will do.